martinluedtke/martinluedtke.github.io/_pages/about.md

     we showed that one can prove the "locally geometric" version of Grothendieck's Section Conjecture by verifying Kim's conjecture for almost all choices of p.
-We successfully carried this out for **Z**[1/2]-integral points on the thrice-punctured line, thereby obtaining the first example of a curve where Kim's conjecture is proved for infinitely many choices of p.
+We successfully carried this out for **Z**[1/2]-integral points on the thrice-punctured line, thereby obtaining the first nontrivial example of a curve where Kim's conjecture is proved for infinitely many choices of p.
 The preprint is [here](https://arxiv.org/pdf/2305.09462.pdf).

   * For a smooth projective hyperbolic curve the classical Chabauty method applies whenever